arkiven4/vibio/README.md

 npm install
 ```

-**TIPS:** In case if command failed, you can run that command again:
+**TIPS:** In case if command failed, you can run that command again.

 By default, the build target is x64 (x86_64) CPUs.
 You can switch target using command (example for ARM32 chips):